 On a broader note, and following from these previous observations, the MI advises DHLGH that similar data gathering surveys in the region be carried out in a co-ordinated fashion in order to avoid redundancy of effort and minimise disturbance while also broadening the baseline of information on habitats and species, in particular.
 The extension of other ecological surveying (e.g. benthic and bird surveying) beyond the footprint of the foreshore licence application area might also be considered.
-In addition, it is recommended that standardised methods of data gathering among surveys be employed.

-Notwithstanding the recommendations above, considering the nature, scale and location of the proposed site investigations the Marine Institute is satisfied that the site investigations, as proposed, will not likely have a significant impact on the marine environment in the survey area.
+Notwithstanding, considering the nature, scale and location of the proposed site investigations the Marine Institute is satisfied that the site investigations as proposed will not likely have a significant impact on the marine environment in the survey area.